What are VPN filters?

 - Using ACLs - You can apply inbound ACLs on the outside interface to filter incoming traffic and apply outbound ACLs on the inside interface to filter outgoing traffic.

 - Using VPN filters - You can use a special kind of ACL applied to the tunnel instead of interfaces.
-VPN filter is useful when you have sysopt connection configured on the ASA.
+VPN filter is even more useful when you have sysopt connection configured on the ASA.

 The sysopt connection permit-vpn command allows all the traffic that enters the security appliance through a VPN tunnel to bypass interface access lists.
 Group policy access lists still apply to the traffic.